 Fill in the fields with your site details, such as your site title, email address, etc. When you’re done, click “Install WordPress.”

 Wonderful!
 Now, you are ready to work with XAMPP and WordPress locally to develop your site.
-We hope you will find this tutorial helpful if you also need to install WordPress on XAMPP in the future.
+We hope this tutorial will be helpful if you also need to install WordPress on XAMPP in the future.

 Read More: Types of WordPress Hosting

-It’s a lot easier to install WordPress locally with a dedicated app.
-We are going to use InstantWP here.
+It’s much easier to install WordPress locally using a dedicated app.
+We will be using InstantWP here.
 Follow these steps:

-• Download the InstantWP software and run the downloaded InstantWp.exe file on your Windows.
+- Download the InstantWP software and run the InstantWP.exe file on your Windows computer.

-• Once the installation has been completed, click the InstantWP icon inside the folder to open your control panel.
+- Once the installation is complete, click the InstantWP icon inside the folder to open your control panel.

 Keep Reading: How to Use Search and Replace in WordPress